simon-frankau/hot-hand/README.md

 ## The result

-The result is that, if you flip a die $N$ times, the expectation of the fraction of heads followed by another heads is less than the fraction of heads followed by a tails.
+The result is that, if you flip a coin $N$ times, the expectation of the fraction of heads followed by another heads is less than the fraction of heads followed by a tails.
 It's not half!